JulianKarlBauer/vofotensors/README.md

 # V(ariety) O(f) F(iber) O(rientation) TENSORS

-This repository contains a Python package with most of the fiber orientation parameterizations defined in the paper
+This repository contains a Python package called `vofotensors`
+which contains most of the parameterizations of fiber orientation tensors defined in the paper

 ```bibtex